sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 value such as ``0`` (for ``int``), ``0.0`` (for ``float``), or ``[]`` (for ``array``) would be generated.

-:numref:`test-doubles.stubs.examples.StubTest2.php` shows an example of how to use the Mock Builder's fluent interface to configure the creation of the test double.
+:numref:`test-doubles.test-stubs.examples.StubTest2.php` shows an example of how to use the Mock Builder's fluent interface to configure the creation of the test double.
 The configuration of this test double uses the same best practice defaults used by ``createStub()``.

 .. code-block:: php
-    :caption: Using the Mock Builder API can be used to configure the generated test double class
+    :caption: Using the Mock Builder API to configure how the test double class is generated
-    :name: test-doubles.stubs.examples.StubTest2.php
+    :name: test-doubles.test-stubs.examples.StubTest2.php

     <?php declare(strict_types=1);
     use PHPUnit\Framework\TestCase;